Update: There are new rules as of 2021, which you can view in our article about independent contractor laws.

-The new law is aimed at protecting employees of companies that hire a large number of gig workers such as Uber, Lyft, and Postmates.
+The new independent contractor law is aimed at protecting employees of companies that hire a large number of gig workers such as Uber, Lyft, and Postmates.
 However, it will also largely impact California employers across several industries.
 The law took effect on January 1, 2020.
 Let’s take a look at what it means, as well as how it impacts both California employers and workers.

 What is California Assembly Bill 5?

 AB5 is an independent contractor law that requires employers who hire independent contractors to reclassify them as employees if the work performed does not pass a three-pronged test.
 The law is an expansion of a 2018 California Supreme Court ruling made in the Dynamex Operations West, Inc. vs. Superior Court of Los Angeles case.

 In the court case, California Supreme Court judges ruled that employers must use a three-pronged test when determining whether or not to classify workers as employees or independent contractors.
 AB5 simply codifies the test and expands its application beyond California’s Wage Orders.

 The worker must be classified as an employee if the employer cannot prove the following things:

 - The worker can perform services free from the control or direction of the employer.

 - The worker’s tasks are outside of the “usual course” of the business’s activities.